microsoft/aksworkshop/_entries/03-07 preventabuse.md

 title: Prevent abuse of the system
 ---

-You need to ensure that you can apply a throttle to the Capture order process, only 100 requests from a single IP are allowed within a minute.
+You need to ensure that you can apply a throttle to the Capture Order process, only 100 requests from a single IP are allowed within a minute.
 You may use API Management, Logic Apps, Kong or any other service you think relevant.